PanosGriziotis/QA-subsystem/README.md

+> [!WARNING]
+> This repository is currently a work in progress and is not yet ready for production use.
+Features and functionalities are being actively developed and tested.
+Use at your own risk.

 # QA-subsystem

 This repository is part of a project aiming to develop a Greek Question-Answering (QA) system that integrates with a closed-domain virtual assistant (dialogue system).
 As a case study, a greek-speaking conversational agent for COVID-19 is selected.